Read this in: Čeština

 Question: What is the appropriate dose of vitamin K2 for maintenance and therapeutic purposes?

 Answer: We do not have adequate information on dosage requirements for vitamin K2.
 I would think that for maintenance one should shoot for 100 mcg minimum, possibly more for children, but we will have to wait for further research to quantify this.
 There are unpublished anecdotes according to which some people have found up to 5-10 milligrams useful for treating specific conditions, such as autism or spider veins.
 At present, this is a matter that the individual must settle through experimentation.

-Question: Do we know the levels of vitamin K2 in the primitive societies studied by Dr. Price?
+Question: Do we know the levels of vitamin K2 in the indigenous societies studied by Dr. Price?

 Question: Is the K2 found in animal products or fermented foods affected by cooking?

 Answer: I have yet to see any hard data on cooking losses, but everything I have read indicates that vitamin K is very heat-stable (though it can apparently incur losses from exposure to light).

 Question: Is the Wulzen anti-arthritis factor in butter a separate compound from K2?